nocturnalastro/du-intensive2/README.md

-Templates for a RAN DU workload that runs in a SUT with a Hub/Spoke combination
+## Kube-burner-ocp based template for a RAN DU workload that runs in a SUT with a Hub/Spoke combination

-Pre-requisites to deploy workload:
+### Pre-requisites to deploy workload:

 Mirror this container to registry in the hub (if spoke is disconnected) https://github.com/abraham2512/fedora-stress-ng/pkgs/container/fedora-stress-ng